Piracy off the coast of Somalia: Trials

 In May 2010, a Yemeni court sentenced six Somali pirates to death and jailed six others for 10 years each, for hijacking a Yemeni oil tanker, killing one cabin crew member and leaving another missing in April 2009.

-In May 2010, another Somali, Abduwali Muse, pleaded guilty in a New York federal court to seizing a United States-flagged ship Maersk Alabama and kidnapping its captain and was sentenced to 33 years imprisonment.
+In May 2010, another Somali, Abduwali Muse, pleaded guilty in a New York federal court to seizing a United States-flagged ship Maersk Alabama and kidnapping its captain, an event that was later dramatized in the film Captain Phillips.
+Muse was sentenced to 33 years imprisonment.

 The first European trial of alleged Somali pirates opened in the Netherlands in May 2010.
 They were arrested in the Gulf of Aden in January 2009, when their high-speed boat was intercepted by a Danish frigate while allegedly preparing to board the cargo ship Samanyolu, which was registered in the Dutch Antilles.
 The pirates were sentenced to five years in prison, which was less than the maximum possible sentence.
 It is unlikely the men will be returned to Somalia after their sentence, as Somalia is considered too dangerous for deportation.
 One of the five has already applied for asylum in the Netherlands.
 Consequently, there are concerns that trials in European courts would encourage, rather than deter, pirates.
 However, trials are continuing in Europe.
 More recently in Paris, November 2011, five men were sentenced to between four and eight years; one man was acquitted.
 A trial was also held in Hamburg for ten Somali pirates who had hijacked the freighter Taipan in 2010.
 They were found guilty in 2012 and sentenced to 6–7 years in prison with reduced time for the juveniles among them.
 After release, five left Germany, the others filed for asylum.
 In Italy, nine Somali pirates had been tried and sentenced to prison terms of 16 and 19 years.
 They had been found guilty of attempted kidnapping for extortion and illegal possession of firearms, in connection with 10 October 2011 attack and seizure of an Italian-owned cargo vessel, the Montecristo.